Information Technology Sector Rating: Marketperform

 - Increasing global competition: Competition, especially from areas with low labor costs, will likely continue to compress profit margins.

-- Increased regulation: There is an increased risk in our view of some potentially damaging regulation, which could impact revenues and increase costs of certain areas of the tech sector.
+- Increased regulation: There is an increased risk, in our view, of some potentially damaging regulation, which could affect revenues and increase costs in certain areas of the tech sector.

 - Trade disputes: If trade conflicts escalate it could raise costs for American producers and prices for consumers.

 - Capital spending delays: We continue to see signs that companies remain hesitant to increase capital investment beyond what is absolutely necessary, although there are signs that is beginning to end.

 Clients can see our top-rated stocks in the information technology sector.

 Want to learn more about a specific sector?
 Click on a link below for more information or visit Schwab Sector Views to see how they compare.